-Cleaning is an important step in rendering a used medical device safe for reuse.
-Failure to remove contaminants (e.g. blood, tissues, microorganisms, cleaning agents and lubricants) from both the inside and outside surfaces of medical devices could compromise any subsequent disinfection and/or sterilization process or the correct functioning of the medical device.
+Cleaning is an important step in rendering a used medical device safe for subsequent use.
+Failure to remove contaminants (e.g. blood, tissues, microorganisms, cleaning agents and lubricants) from surfaces of medical devices could compromise the correct functioning of the medical device, its safe use and (if required) any subsequent disinfection process.
 Single-use medical devices provided by the medical device manufacturer for processing prior to use can also require cleaning prior to further processing.

 After cleaning, other factors can affect the safe and effective use of a medical device.
-For example, procedures for inspection and functional testing might be necessary to ensure that a medical device does not pose a safety risk when used.
+For example, procedures for inspection and functional testing might be necessary to ensure that a medical device does not pose a risk to safety when used.
 Manufacturers of medical devices can assist users by providing instructions on how this inspection and testing should be performed.